shrekshao/SwordsmanshipU3D/README.md

 |---------------|---------------|
 |![concept](img/concept.png)|![preview](img/preview.png)|

-Swordsmanship master is a Chinese martial fighting game with non standard control scheme.
+This is a Chinese martial fighting game with non standard control scheme.
 The most attracting feature is that the player control how its character swing and stab sword by click and drag mouse to draw certain pattern.
 And the skeleton animation of characters are dynamically related to how fast and well the pattern is drawn.
 In addition, special moves with extra damage and range can be casted by drawing a complex pattern within a limited of time, which can best demonstrate the variety of swordsmanship usually described in martial arts and swordsman novel in a much better way than a traditional fighting can do.
 Swordsmanship ranging from Tornado Sword, focus on the speed and rapidity, to Darksteel Sword, slow but dangerously powerful can be well reflected in their effects in drawing patterns, damage, speed, hit test zone, skeleton moves, and so on.

 ## Character Design